East Carolina Pirates football: North Carolina

 East Carolina and North Carolina is the 11th-most played series for ECU since 1978.
 Because both are large state schools, East Carolina being the third largest and North Carolina being the second largest, many fans and alumni live close to one another.
 The series began in 1972; the two played eight times between 1972 and 1981 (all in Chapel Hill), and ten times since 2001.
 Overall, UNC officially leads the series 11-5-1 (12-5-1 including the vacated 2009 game).
-ECU has won the last three contests by large margins (55-31 in 2013, 70-41 in 2014, and 41-19 in 2018).
+ECU has won the last three contests by large margins (55-31 in 2013, 70–41 in 2014, and 41–19 in 2018).

 The ECU-UNC football series is also political in nature.
 In 1973, then ECU Chancellor Leo Warren Jenkins approached the North Carolina General Assembly and UNC system President William Friday about establishing a four-year medical school at ECU.
 At the time, North Carolina's only public medical school was in Chapel Hill and had been since 1879.
 ECU had a smaller program where students completed one year in Greenville and then transferred to finish their medical education at the larger school in Chapel Hill.
 Friday was concerned that the state could not afford to fund two medical schools, and refused to recommend to the General Assembly that ECU be granted a full-time four-year medical school.
 The 1973 game in Chapel Hill resulted in a 28-27 UNC victory, but the underdog Pirates' competitiveness with the state's flagship university stunned the media and fans assembled at Kenan Stadium.
 In 1974, President Friday changed his mind on Chancellor Jenkins' request to establish a four-year medical school at ECU, and, today, the Brody School of Medicine operates alongside its sister school in Chapel Hill as the state's only publicly funded medical schools.

-South Carolina

-East Carolina has played South Carolina 19 times since 1977, and the two schools have a signed deal in place to play a future games in Greenville, North Carolina in 2021 as well as a game in Columbia, South Carolina in 2020.
-South Carolina won the first 8 contests, however the intensity of this series ramped up considerably when ECU won 5 out of 7 games during the 1990s.
-Subsequently, the series was subjected to a 12-year hiatus until resuming once again at a neutral site game in Charlotte, North Carolina in 2011.
-South Carolina leads the series 14–5.